 IFRS 9 - Financial Instruments is part of the IASB's wider project to replace IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets: amortized cost and fair value.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 The standard is effective for annual periods beginning on or after January 1, 2018.
+Management does not anticipate this standard having a material effect on the Company's consolidated financial statements.

 IFRS 15 - Clarifications to IFRS 15 "Revenue from Contracts with Customers" issued.
 The amendments do not change the underlying principles of the standard, just clarify and offer some additional transition relief.
 The standard is effective for annual periods beginning on or after January 1, 2018.
+Management does not anticipate this standard having a material effect on the Company's consolidated financial statements.

 IFRS 16 - Leases, establishes principles for the recognition, measurement, presentation and disclosure of leases, with the objective of ensuring that lessees and lessors provide relevant information that faithfully represents those transactions.
 The standard is effective for annual periods beginning on or after January 1, 2019.
+Management does not anticipate this standard having a material effect on the Company's consolidated financial statements.